Frederic Cameron Church Jr.

 Frederic Cameron Church Jr. (May 22, 1897 – November 14, 1983) was an American businessman.
 His father founded Fred C. Church Insurance company in 1865 as a sole proprietorship in Lowell, Massachusetts.
 Fred.
-C. Church, Inc. currently has around 130 employees, with branch offices in Andover, MA, Dracut, MA, Haverhill, MA, Tewksbury, MA, Westford, MA, and Portsmouth, NH.
+C. Church, Inc. currently has around 130 employees, with branch offices in Andover, Massachusetts, Dracut, Massachusetts, Haverhill, Massachusetts, Tewksbury, Massachusetts, Westford, Massachusetts, and Portsmouth, New Hampshire.

 History

 In February 1882, Fred C. Church (Sr) joined about twenty other prominent young men of Lowell to form a gentleman's club called the Highland Club, later named the "Yorick Club", with, other members included architect, Frederick W. Stickney and Percy Parker.

 Fred Church set up shop in down town Lowell, at 53 Central Street in the Center Block building.